They say that you can’t step in the same river twice.

 Just like the previous night, I had no way of telling time until I felt pulled into the dreamworld.
 Last night, the sun would never come out, but this time, the sun would never go down.

 Although my eyes were shut, it felt like I could still see ahead, even clearer than when I was awake.
 Shapes of every size and color floated in a weightless vacuum before where my eyes would have been, passing by without rhyme or reason.
-For hours, I was so mesmerized by the collage of shapes that I may as well not have been asleep; I would not have fluttered just the same.
+For hours, I was so mesmerized by the collage of shapes that I may as well not have been asleep; my eyes would not have fluttered just the same.

-Until that one moment when I tried to open my eyes.
+Until that one moment when they did.

 The sound of a guitar, played by the only one who could make a guitar sound like that.